Badsauce/Pitchboards/README.md

 Pitchboards
 ===========

-My pitchboard template and pitchboards for public projects
+My pitchboard template and pitchboards for public project

+pitchboards are a good way to establish the visIon oF your brand